-Clive is a decidedly white-collar city, with fully 91.60% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Clive is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Clive who work in management occupations (14.86%), sales jobs (13.32%), and business and financial occupations (12.33%).
+Clive is a decidedly white-collar city, with fully 88.32% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Clive is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Clive who work in management occupations (17.37%), office and administrative support (11.71%), and sales jobs (11.20%).

 Also of interest is that Clive has more people living here who work in computers and math than 95% of the places in the US.

+Clive is a somewhat ethnically-diverse city.
 The people who call Clive home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clive residents report their race to be White, followed by Asian.
-Important ancestries of people in Clive include Irish, English, Norwegian, and Swedish.
+Important ancestries of people in Clive include German, Irish, English, Norwegian, and Italian.

 The most common language spoken in Clive is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.